Natural Tips To Make Your Baby’s Skin Fair

 Dr. Naheed Ali, a physician from North Miami Beach, Florida, says, “There is no proven way to change a baby’s skin color or make it fair.
 A baby’s skin color is determined by genetics and cannot be changed through diet or other means.
 Any attempts to do so could potentially harm their health.

 “Instead of trying to change the skin color, focus on keeping their skin healthy and protected from the sun.
-You may use a gentle, fragrance-free moisturizer and avoid harsh soaps or skin care products.
+You may use a gentle, fragrance-free moisturizer, while avoiding harsh soaps or baby skin care products.
 Also, protect your baby’s skin from the sun using a broad-spectrum sunscreen with an SPF of at least 30 and avoid prolonged exposure to direct sunlight.”

 Here are some natural and practical baby skin whitening tips for new parents: